Menu Bar Icon

 The Menu Bar is the primary access to Sip.
 The Sip icon on the left triggers the picker and the arrow on the right open the Menu Bar Interface.

-In preferences you can You can change this icon to a condensed version, where it shows you the Sip icon as the option to display the Menu Bar.
-Also in preferences, You can choose if you want the Sip icon to be persistently filled with the latest Color you picked.
+In preferences you can change this icon to a condensed version, where it shows you the Sip icon as the option to display the Menu Bar.
+Also in preferences, you can choose if you want the Sip icon to be persistently filled with the latest Color you picked.

 Shortcuts in this section: